 The humpnose big eye bream, Monotaxis grandoculis, also known as a big eye sea bream, large eyed bream and big eye bream, is a species of emperor.
 As adults they often form large shoals that hang motionless over or alongside a reef.

-In Tanzania on Mafia Island, in Chole bay in the Marine Park, shoals of around one hundred can often be seen hanging motionless in the water.
+In Tanzania on Mafia Island, in Chole bay in the Marine Park, shoals of around one hundred adults can often be seen hanging motionless in the water.
 The fish is a nocturnal feeder and spends its days avoiding potential predators in the shoal.
 When approached they will slowly move away from one.

 Small juveniles are whitish silver on the lower half of the body with three prominent black saddles with white in between on the upper half.
 A vertical black line crosses the eye from above.
+The small juveniles have yellow stripes on the tail.

 In adults the fish can be a more uniform light colored or dark colored form.
 They can quickly revert back to the juvenile saddles if the fish is stressed.
 This species can reach a length of 60 centimeters though most do not exceed 40 centimeters.
 They have been recorded to have reached a weight of 5.9 kilograms (13 lb).